-HAMPI stores and reuses partial results during the computation of fixed-sizing of context-free grammars (Section 3.2) and during the encoding of core constraints in bit-vector logic (Section 3.3).
+HAMPI stores and reuses partial results during the computation of bounding of context-free grammars (Section 3.2) and during the encoding of core constraints in bit-vector logic (Section 3.3).

 Example.
-Consider the example from Section 3.5, i.e., fixed-sizing the context-free grammar of well-balanced parentheses to size 6.
+Consider the example from Section 3.5, i.e., bounding the context-free grammar of well-balanced parentheses to size 6.

-'''

 cfg E := "()" | E E | "(" E ")" ;

-'''

 Consider the second production E := E E. There are two ways to construct a string of 6 characters: either construct 2 characters from the first occurrence of E and construct 4 characters from the second occurrence, or vice-versa.
-After creating the regular expression that corresponds to the first of these ways, Hampi creates the second expression from the memoized sub-results.
-Hampi's implementation shares the memory representations of common subexpressions.
-For example, Hampi uses only one object to represent all three occurrences of ()() + (()) in constraint $\bf c1$ of the example in Section 3.5.
+After creating the regular expression that corresponds to the first of these ways, HAMPI creates the second expression from the memoized sub-results.
+HAMPI's implementation shares the memory representations of common subexpressions.
+For example, HAMPI uses only one object to represent all three occurrences of ()() + (()) in constraint c1 of the example in Section 3.5.